marcelgoh/cron/README.md

         2022-03-13 22:25:29 UTC-6
 ```

-But under the semantics of rule 1 above, `dst_new` should now look for times between 2:30 a.m. on 14 March and 3:15 a.m. on 13 March, which is a time interval of negative length!
+But under the semantics of rule 1 above, for `TEST 4` the `dst_new` code should now look for times between 2:30 a.m. on 14 March and 3:15 a.m. on 13 March, which is a time interval of negative length!
 This causes `dst_new` to have a minor existential crisis, and in one iteration I found it to return a date that is incorrect under any reasonable interpretation of the given cron expression:

 ```
 (TEST 4) Cron expression: